dipsana/Dipsana/README.md

 - 👨‍💻 I’m a 3rd year B.Tech CSE student who loves technology and learning new things!
 - 👀 I’m interested in game development, web development, and building a custom OS someday 🌌
-- 🌱 I’m currently learning Java, Web Development, and sharpening my DSA skills
+- 🌱 I’m currently learning Java, Web Development, and sharpening my DSA skills.
-- 💞️ I’m building this repo to track and revise my learning journey — from C, Java to DBMS and more
+- 💞️ I’m building this repo to track and revise my learning journey — from C, Java to DBMS and more.
-- 📚 I believe in slow and steady progress and enjoy coding with curiosity
+- 📚 I believe in slow and steady progress and enjoy coding with curiosity.
 - ⚡ Fun fact: I used to play the tabla, and I still vibe with it during breaks 🎵
 - 🧠 Motto: Learn at your own pace, but never stop.